Objective of Step 2.3

 STEP 2: Select the Pin-Joint

-When you click different elements in the Assembly-Tree, they are also selected (and Red) in the graphic-area.
+When you click different elements in the Assembly-Tree, they are also selected (and Red) in the graphics-area.

 A Pin-Joint has two different symbols:

-GST-Dowel-Symbol The element symbol for a Pin-Joint that does join a Part to the Base-Part
+The element symbol of a Pin-Joint that joins a Part to the Base-Part

-GST-PointandPinJoint-Symbol The element symbol for a Pin-Joint that does not join a Part to the Base-Part.
+The element symbol of a Pin-Joint that joins a Part to a different Part that is not the Base-Part.

 STEP 3: Delete the Pin-Joint - again

-3.Click the Pin-Joint in the Assembly-Tree - there is Orange square around the Pin-Joint symbol GST-Dowel-Symbol
+3.Click the Pin-Joint in the Assembly-Tree - there is an Orange square around the symbol for the Pin-Joint -

 4.Right-click the Pin-Joint in the Assembly-Tree

-The Part-Outlines of the two Parts are a different color - typically Blue.
+The of the two Parts are a different color - typically Blue.

 The two Parts are not kinematically-defined.